bjzhang/open_log/log2016linaro.markdown

 20:10 2016-10-17
 ----------------
+(18:47 2016-10-21)update

-Subject: [PATCH RFD 0/6] enable O and KBUILD_OUTPUT for kselftest
+Subject: [PATCH RFC 0/6] enable O and KBUILD_OUTPUT for kselftest

 Here is my first version for enabling the KBUILD_OUTPUT for kselftest.
 I fix and test all the TARGET in tools/testing/selftest/Makefile.
-For ppc, I test through some fake target.
+For ppc, I test through fake target.

 There are six patches in these series.
 And five of them clean up the existing code.
 I split the clean up patches into five, hope it is easy